The galaxy-AGN scaling relations over 13 billion years in SHARK v2.0 (I): SMBH masses

-Inspired by the discussion presented in \citet{graham2023a,graham2023b} on the role of wet and dry mergers driving the morphological dependence of the $\Mbulge$--$\MBH$ and $M_\star$--$\MBH$ relations, we explore whether gas accretion or SMBH mergers drive the growth of SMBH in \sharkII.
-Figure \ref{fig:Mstar_MBH_fmerge} shows how the $M_\star$--$\MBH$ relation depends on the fraction of $\MBH$ that comes from SMBH-SMBH mergers, $\fmerge=M_{\bullet,\mathrm{mergers}}/\MBH$, as a function of cosmic time.
+Inspired by the discussion presented in \citet{graham2023a,graham2023b} on the role of wet and dry mergers driving the morphological dependence of the $\Mbulge$-$\MBH$ and $M_\star$-$\MBH$ relations, who show that dry mergers of galaxies in the late-type relation can explain the formation of the observed separate relation for early-type galaxies, we now explore whether gas accretion or SMBH mergers drive the growth of SMBH in \sharkII.
+Figure \ref{fig:Mstar_MBH_fmerge} shows how the $M_\star$-$\MBH$ relation depends on the fraction of $\MBH$ that comes from SMBH-SMBH mergers, $\fmerge=M_{\bullet,\mathrm{mergers}}/\MBH$, as a function of cosmic time.
 The build-up of SMBHs is dominated by gas accretion at early times ($z\gtrsim6$), after which SMBH-SMBH mergers have a more significant role.
 Dividing galaxies between those with SMBH built mostly through gas accretion ($\fmerge<0.5$) and those built mostly through mergers ($\fmerge>0.5$), we find that significant differences are already apparent by $z\sim4$, becoming more pronounced towards $z=0$.
-For most galaxies, those low $\fmerge$ exhibit systematically larger median $\MBH$ than those with high $\fmerge$, which is also apparent in the most extreme outliers of the $M_\star$--$\MBH$ relation, with the former (latter) being responsible for the most over-massive (under-massive) SMBHs at fixed stellar mass.
-Galaxies with $M_\star\sim$\msun{11.5} from $z\sim1$ downwards are partial exception to this trend, as the median $\MBH$ does not depend on $\fmerge$, with the stellar mass range with small difference in the medians widening towards $z=0$ (where it spans the $\sim1$ dex in stellar mass).
+For most galaxies, those low $\fmerge$ exhibit systematically larger median $\MBH$ than those with high $\fmerge$, which is also apparent in the most extreme outliers of the $M_\star$-$\MBH$ relation, with the former (latter) being responsible for the most over-massive (under-massive) SMBHs at fixed stellar mass.
+Galaxies with $M_\star\sim\msun{11.5}$ from $z\sim1$ downwards are partial exception to this trend, as the median $\MBH$ does not depend on $\fmerge$, with the stellar mass range with small difference in the medians widening towards $z=0$ (where it spans the $\sim1$ dex in stellar mass).